katyem/website/content/authors/Joseph_Meyer/_index.md

 ---
 # Display name
-title: Joseph Myer
+title: Joseph Meyer

 # Username (this should match the folder name)
 authors:
-- Joseph_Myer
+- Joseph_Meyer

 # Is this the primary user of the site?
 superuser: false